OlivierLD/raspberry-coffee/I2C.SPI/PWM.md

 |![50](./img/50.png)|![50](./img/50led.png)|
 |![25](./img/25.png)|![25](./img/25led.png)|

-If the cycle is less than 30 ms, an human eye is OK with it, it cannot tell the light is actually blinking (which brings us back to POV).
+If the cycle is less than 30 ms, an human eye is OK with it, it cannot tell if the light is actually blinking (which brings us back to POV).

 For a "pure" PWM implementation, look into the code of `PWMPin.java`.